Line capacity: 6 lb./150 yds (mono)

 Maximum drag: 6 lbs.

 Bass Pro’s Micro Lite Elite spinning reel is a real winner in its price range.
-And while it may not compete with the absolute best Shimano can offer, it’s a very fine reel at a very reasonable price.
+And while it may not compete with the absolute best ultralight reels that brands like Shimano can offer, it’s a very fine reel at a very reasonable price.

 For a tiny reel, the Micro Lite Elite packs on a ton of line.